LANDING ZONES

-Bright and its surrounding areas, including the Ovens Valley, Buckland Valley and Kiewa Valley, are a privilege to use for free-flight and are often a springboard for big distances and impressive triangles.
+Bright and its surrounding areas, including the Ovens Valley, Buckland Valley and Kiewa Valley, are a privilege to use for free-flight and are often a springboard for big distances, impressive triangles, and technical XC flying.
+Nonetheless, even the best pilot needs to land somewhere.

 These can be accessed via the Australian Site Guide